Navid200/xDrip/docs/Nightscout/Customize.md

 You can use it to install from a GitHub fork.
 There is no guarantee that this will be successful.
 If the fork you install from has errors, you will not have a working system.
 What could be even worse is if you end up with a working system that provides erroneous information.
 Please proceed at your own risk.

-**<span style="color:red">During the process, which takes about 25 minutes, your Nightscout will not be operational.</span>**  If you need Nightscout for a loop, please create an alternative session and switch to it while updating the other.
+**<span style="color:red">During the process, which takes about 25 minutes, your Nightscout will not be operational.</span>**  If you need Nightscout for a loop, please create an alternative session and switch to it while customizing the other.

 To proceed, select "Customize Nightscout" from the [menu](./Menu.md) and enter.
 In a minute, the following dialog will show.